Raid Dolomites Cycling Holiday

 Visas are not required to enter France, Switzerland or Italy.
 You need a passport to enter these countries.
 As a British passport holder you may stay as a visitor for three months.
 General Travel Information is available also.

-All other non-UK passport holders must check their own country's entry requirements for France.
+All other non-UK passport holders must check their own country's entry requirements for France, Switzerland and Italy.

 For details of insurance for the our travel packages, please visit our insurance page.
 There is additional information about our other Concierge Services on our special web page.